 Love, Sweet Body Love.

-Fresh off the presses in 2020, Love Your Body celebrates the abilities in everyones‘ bodies Set with a mission to have girls love their bodies, this book is for mamas and daughters to read.
+Love Your Body celebrates the abilities in everyones‘ bodies Set with a mission to have girls love their bodies, this book is for mamas and daughters to read.
 Body positive and re-affirming, this is a great addition to your bookshelf for those days.
 I particularly love the diversity represented on the cover and throughout the book’s muted but powerful illustrations.